Ridleyamorim/ridleyamorim/README.md

   <a href = "mailto:ridleyamorim@hotmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
 </div>
 <br><br>
-<p>- 🌱 I’m currently doing a especialization on Full Stack Web Developer, and studying Django Framework separately;
+<p>- 🌱 I’m currently doing a especialization on Full Stack Web Developer, and studying Laravel Framework separately;
-<br>- 💬 I have 31 years old, and looking forward to help anyone who needs me;
+<br>- 💬 I have 32 years old, and looking forward to help anyone who needs me;
 <br>- ⚡ Fun fact: I have a degree in Business Administration, but i change my caree to Web Development.
 It was the best choice that i had in my entire life!</p>